E. Hunter Harrison: Biography

 In fall 2011, Harrison was approached by the hedge fund Pershing Square Capital Management led by activist investor Bill Ackman, who was undertaking a proxy battle with the board of directors of CPR.
 Ackman had offered at that time to appoint Harrison as president and chief executive officer of CPR should his proxy battle in spring 2012 be successful, which would necessarily result in the termination of Fred Green as president and CEO.
 Ackman was ultimately successful in the proxy battle at the CPR's annual shareholder meeting on May 17, 2012.
 On June 29, 2012, Harrison was appointed president and CEO of CPR.

-CN halted nearly $40-million in benefits to be paid to Harrison after launching a lawsuit alleging he may have breached, or intended to breach, several confidentiality agreements with the railway dating back to his retirement in 2009.
-In the suit, CN's board of directors said it had grounds to believe Harrison may have violated his commitments to CN as part of push by activist shareholder William Ackman and his New York-based hedge fund, Pershing Capital Management LLC, to see Harrison replace Fred Green as CEO of rival CP Ltd.
+CN halted nearly $40 million in benefits to be paid to Harrison after launching a lawsuit alleging he may have breached, or intended to breach, several confidentiality agreements with the railway dating back to his retirement in 2009.
+In the suit, CN's board of directors said it had grounds to believe Harrison may have violated his commitments to CN as part of Ackman's push to see Harrison replace Fred Green as CEO of Canadian Pacific.

-On January 18, 2017, Harrison abruptly resigned as CEO of CP Ltd. Instead, he joined Paul Hilal in involving himself in the management of CSX Corp., a US competitor.
+On January 18, 2017, Harrison resigned as CEO of CP Ltd. to join Paul Hilal in another freight rail management restructuring initiative at CSX Corp., a US-based freight rail company.

 On March 7, 2017, Harrison was named CEO of CSX.

 Harrison died on December 16, 2017, due to severe complications from a recent illness, two days after taking medical leave from CSX.
 He was 73 and survived by his wife, Jeannie, and two daughters, Elizabeth (Libby) Julo and Cayce Judge.